Want to Know What a Buyer Persona is?

 Perhaps even Microsoft, with a couple of flops on its hands, could stand to learn to listen a little better to their customer.

 But how might they do that?
 What sensors are out there and how could you use them to best advantage.
+What are the first steps or techniques they can take toward developing their buyer persona(s)?

 There are several obvious ones, and a few not so obvious: